lebgdu543/simple_ai_model_maker/README.md

+# It's a very simplified AI in python.

-This is just an exemple of how we can do this.
+## This is just an exemple of how we can do this.

-It is a python based IA maker.

 It will prompt to you if he has correctly answer your question.
 If not you going to give him a response and he going to store this to a database.

-#Finelly he going to destroy all non-humans.
+~~ Finelly he going to destroy all non-humans. ~~

-I think to make a version for tkinter.

 Enjooy !